dreamerslab/ci.view/README.md

     <?$this->view->asset('js')?>

 #### config($configs)
-  - description: modify or add config in controllers
+  - description: modify or add config in the controller
   - argument data type: array
   - default value: there is no default value
   - possible value: 'css', 'js'